xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 </style>

 The **Fusion Intelligence Laboratory (FIL)** is led by [Dr. Xingchen Zhang](https://xingchenzhang.github.io/) at the Department of Computer Science, University of Exeter.
-FIL develops machine intelligence and multi-source information fusion technologies for human benefit, with a focus on **human-centered multimodal AI**.
+FIL develops machine intelligence and multi-source information fusion technologies for human benefit, with research centred on multimodal learning, embodied intelligence, and human-centered AI.

-Our research spans computer vision, embodied intelligence, trustworthy AI, AI for healthcare, and real-world industrial applications.
-Since its establishment in 2024, FIL has grown into an active research group with PhD students, research collaborators, and a portfolio of externally and internally funded projects.
-Our work has been supported by the **Royal Society**, the **Marie Skłodowska-Curie Actions** programme, **NVIDIA**, **UKRI AIRR**, the **Exeter-Fudan Fellowship**, and the **Exeter-Université Paris-Saclay Seed Fund Grant**.
+Our research spans multimodal learning and information fusion, computer vision, robotics and embodied intelligence, trustworthy and responsible AI, and AI for healthcare.
+Since its establishment in 2024, FIL has grown into an active research group with PhD students, research collaborators, and a portfolio of funded projects.
+Our work has received funding and support from various sources, including the **Royal Society**, the **Marie Skłodowska-Curie Actions** programme, **NVIDIA**, **UKRI AIRR**, and global partnership funding from the University of Exeter.

-Building on Dr Zhang’s experience at **Imperial College London**, FIL aims to develop robust and useful AI systems that integrate information from multiple sources and can support real-world decision-making in vision, robotics, healthcare, and industry.
+Building on Dr Zhang’s experience at **Imperial College London**, FIL investigates how intelligent systems can integrate heterogeneous information to perceive, understand, and act reliably in complex real-world environments.
+We aim to develop robust, trustworthy, and useful AI systems for applications in robotics, healthcare, and other real-world domains.
 We welcome motivated students and collaborators who share this vision.

 <div class="lab-section">